 For example, you can choose the keyword grouping accuracy (i.e. the minimum number of URLs in the SERP to group keywords).
 Accuracy is defaulted to 3 URLs, but you can increase or decrease this.

 You can also choose whether you want the tool to run a soft or hard analysis.
 The former allows you to groups keywords that have similar URLs to the primary keyword, but not to each other.
 This can result in broader keyword groups that are not that accurate.

-Overall I was quite impressed with SE Ranking.
-I run a few tests with different accuracy and method settings, and the best result was with an accuracy setting of 3 and the hard method analysis that forces all keywords in a group to share URLs.
+Overall I was pretty impressed with SE Ranking.
+I ran a few tests with different accuracy and method settings, and the best result was with an accuracy setting of 3 and the hard method analysis that forces all keywords in a group to share URLs.

 The tool also allows one to geo-locate the analysis and run it for any language.

 To use the SE Ranking keyword grouper you need a full SE Ranking subscription, which starts at around $25 per month.
 And then to use the keyword grouper, you have to pay for every keyword you group ($4 for 1000 queries, or $5 for 1000 queries with search volume).